2014 SDSU Outstanding Freshman Award

-Personal: Born Dec.
+Phillip Anthony Lomax III was born Dec.
 5, 1994, in San Diego, Calif. ...
 Son of Phillip and Jamie Lomax ...
 Picked SDSU over Arizona State, Oregon State and Washington State, and also had interest from Cincinnati, Oregon, Tennessee, UCLA, USC and Washington ...
-Is majoring in business administration with a focus in marketing.
+Is majoring in criminal justice.

 Tackles: 11 at Oregon State (9/21/14)